 Now that you are familiar with these basic estate planning terms, the main component of estate planning is protecting your beneficiaries.
-As mentioned earlier, there are three items that trump a will when it comes to the order of transfer - displayed in the image to the right.
+As mentioned earlier, there are three items that trump a will when it comes to the order of transfer.

 The first rule governing the transfer of assets is ownership.
 A house that is owned jointly with a spouse will transfer to them at the first spouse’s death.

-A trust is another effective way of holding or transferring assets that give you control over who and how money is distributed.
+A trust is another effective way of holding or transferring assets that gives you control over who and how money is distributed.

-It is no secret that estate planning can be quite overwhelming.
-A good financial planner can make the process easier for you as they are in a position where they understand your big financial picture.
-Because they are an expert in your finances, a financial advisor is the holder of your beneficiary designations, bank accounts, retirement accounts, investments, trust documents, and other personal property.
+Because they are an expert in your finances, a financial planner helps oversee your beneficiary designations, retirement accounts, investments, trust documents, and other personal property.
 They can help you compile the necessary information as you prepare to meet with your estate planning attorney.